Roundups

 In addition, Boobie Body has 6 grams of fiber, 125% of the RDI for vitamin D, and 40% of the RDI for iron, which is considerably more than Ritual.

-You can find Boobie Body at some Targets and Walmarts, but if you subscribe online, you get a free eBook of recipes with your purchase!
+You can find Boobie Body at some Target, Walmart, and Amazon, but if you subscribe online, you get a free eBook of recipes with your purchase!

 Vital Proteins